The Perfect Siquijor Itinerary: How to Spend 2 Days in Siquijor

 Why not start your Siquijor itinerary by plunging into one of the island’s most sensational waterfalls?
 You’ll understand in a heartbeat why Siquijor is often referred to as one of the most beautiful islands in the Philippines!

-The Lugnason Falls tumble down a 5 meter (16 feet) rockface into an inviting swimming hole.
+The Lugnason Falls tumble down a 5-meter (16-foot) rockface into an inviting swimming hole.
 You’ll love photographing the turquoise water just as much as you’ll enjoy splashing around in it.

 It’s best to visit this waterfall during the rainy season or earlier in the dry season before the water levels drop.